DIY Inkjet Photo Transfer To Wood Ornaments

 Once you’ve transferred the image to your liking, it’s time to add the top coat.
 Take the ornaments into a well ventilated area and put a piece of cardboard or paper bag down to protect the area around your workspace.
 Spray the topcoat according to the directions.
 We did two very thin layers of topcoat, letting it dry in between layers.

 Let the topcoat dry completely before handling it.
+Be sure to also check out our DIY Glitter Ornament Tutorial.

 We hope you enjoy!
 Happy crafting!!